Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Knomo Saxby is the best messenger laptop bag I’ve ever used because of very smart pocket design and because it fits around a shoulder, and hanging on the back/side, much better than any competing bag.
+The Knomo Saxby is the best messenger laptop bag I’ve ever used (though the Ibagbar Classic Messenger Bag is a worthy rival) because of very smart pocket design and because it fits around a shoulder, and hanging on the back/side, much better than any competing bag.
 The looks may be questionable, based on your tastes.
 Half of the people I spoke to about it think it looks like an old man’s bag, not retro or old fashioned but from a generation long since past.
 The other half think it looks sleek yet mature.
 I agree on both fronts, though partially because the blue leather of the tested bag isn’t really suited for serious people in the tech field today.
 The Saxby does also come in black, which is slightly more subtle while also a little more grotesque because of the reflectivity of black versus blue.
 Both color choices are good, I think, but it depends on what you like better.
+However, if you prefer your bags to be understated, the Leaper Retro Sling Bag might be more suitable.

 Pocket design is intelligent because it takes into account what should be placed in the corresponding pockets.
 The main pocket is for documents, a laptop, potentially books or magazines, and anything of similar shape.
 The inner pocket is for small cables and pens and business cards, while the inner-most pocket has a lot of leeway for that one funny-shaped device or object you keep on-hand.
 It stretches out on one side and enables users to have some weirdly round or just odd piece of equipment in there without forcing anyone to throw it in with the rest of your things.
 The rear pocket and flap pocket are very flat and thin, and are pretty useless when compared to the main pocket, but for organizing additional paperwork or separating work and pleasure reading material, for instance, they both work well.
 Or, for the flap pocket, just carrying simple easy-to-reach things like pens or pads of paper adds to the convenience.